AdrienVannson/doreisa-internship/report/report.typ

 == Research projects

-@dreher2014flexible explores a flexible solution to perfom _in situ_ and _in transit_ analytics by allowing the user to define a graph of tasks to be executed for the analytics.
+@dreher2014flexible explores a flexible solution to perform _in situ_ and _in transit_ analytics by allowing the user to define a graph of tasks to be executed for the analytics.
 The model is simple (a task has some input, some output).

 === Deisa